We got some more Louis Free on the Today Show with Katie Couric challenging his objectivity.

 Jimmy Carter used Habitat for Humanity to try to rebuild his lost presidential legacy because of his worst four years in office of any president in my lifetime.

-So that but uh nothing against Habitat for Humanity.
+So nothing against Habitat for Humanity.

 I think they could use some better supporters.